Partnerships Pull Together for Grain Bin Safety

 Published May 23, 2018

 When coarse grain clumps together, it can’t flow out from its silo.
 Tragically, this is how nearly all grain entrapment incidents begin: A worker enters the confined space to break up crusted surfaces and, in seconds, a flowing column of grain pulls the person down to knee-deep levels.
 Any depth beyond and the situation becomes helpless.
-Despite progress in recent years, worker safety in the grain storage and processing industries continue to seek improvement.
-Through education and assistance, employers can alert workers to the steps they need to take before proceeding in dangerous entry hazards and know what to do in an emergency situation.
+Despite progress in recent years, worker safety in the grain storage and processing industries continues to need improvement.
+Through education and assistance, employers can alert workers to the steps they need to take before proceeding in dangerous entry hazards and know what to do in an emergency.

 Prevention Through LO/TO